DanielMFernandes/CCNA_Course_Notes/Course_Notes/OSPF_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/41da3fe8-f24a-468c-beeb-91cc12066c70)

-- Know this command from RIP and EIGRP
 - The “passive-interface” command tells the ROUTERS to stop sending OSFP ‘hello’ messages out of the INTERFACE
 - However, the ROUTER will continue to send LSA’s informing it’s neighbors about the SUBNET configured on the INTERFACE
 - You should ALWAYS USE this command on neighbors which don’t have any OSPF neighbors